chinamike65/hugo-tuolesi/content/book5/book5en.md

 Prajna Paramita Mantra

-Prajna Paramita Mantra refers to the tantra's resource path.
+Prajna Paramita Mantra refers to the tantra's Path of Accumulation.

 The Daming Mantra is the esoteric way of esoteric Buddhism.